Ha-Duong-88/BellyButton_Sample/README.md

 # Results

 Below is an example of the dynamic dashboard with three types of charts: bar, bauge, and bubble charts.
 Each chart is interactive based on the data selected in the drop-down menu.
 To inspect the data, end-users can select a specific test subject ID in the drop-down menu.
 Depending on the filter criteria, the Demographic Information panel will display metadata for the top 10 otu_ids and map them in descending order so the otu_ids with the most bacteria are last for the selected individual test subject ID, and the charts will dynamically display the results.
-The bar chart shos the top 10 bacteria cultures found, the bubble chart shows the bacteria cultures per test sample, and the gauge chart displays the weekly washing frequency.
+The bar chart shows the top 10 bacteria cultures found, the bubble chart shows the bacteria cultures per test sample, and the gauge chart displays the weekly washing frequency.

 Plotly.png![Plotly](https://user-images.githubusercontent.com/80140082/120938091-100c5500-c6c6-11eb-8012-625b983594b4.png)